 3.2.7.1 In response to TPB members' suggestions on the Approved Scheme to provide additional retail shops and more social welfare facilities, the Proposed Scheme significantly increases public and community amenities to serve future residents and the wider community.
-In addition to the social welfare facilities committed in the Approved Scheme, additional social welfare facilities have been introduced in the Proposed Scheme, including two Child Care Centres (CCC), two Day Care Centres for the Elderly (DE) and two Residential Care Homes for the Elderly (RCHE).
-The total GFA for social welfare facilities will account for not less 5% of the domestic GFA and transform the future CDA into an inclusive residential neighbourhood offering a variety of community supporting services.
+In addition to the social welfare facilities committed in the Approved Scheme, additional social welfare facilities have been introduced in the Proposed Scheme, including a Child Care Centre (CCC), a Day Care Centres for the Elderly (DE) and three Residential Care Homes for the Elderly (RCHE).
+The total GFA for social welfare facilities will account for not less 5% of the total domestic GFA and transform the future CDA into an inclusive residential neighbourhood offering a variety of community supporting services.

-131) for Proposed Comprehensive Development including Flats, Retail and Community Facilities and Minor Relaxation of Plot Ratio and Building Height Restriction in "Comprehensive Development Area" Zone at Various Lots in S.D.4 and Adjoining Government Land, Kau Wa Keng, Kwai Chung Visual Impact Assessment Page 7
+Community Facilities and Minor Relaxation of Plot Ratio and Building Height Restriction in "Comprehensive Development Area" Zone at Various Lots in S.D.4 and Adjoining Government Land, Kau Wa Keng, Kwai Chung

 Application for Permission Under Section 16 of the Town Planning Ordinance (Cap.
+131) for Proposed Comprehensive Development including Flats, Retail and